van-appears/adventure-iteration/README.md

 It made me wonder what could be written with only core coding concepts for a programming language (no libraries or external packages) that would be interesting to build and extending - something you could keep adding bits to, and refining your code.
 I thought maybe an old-school text adventure.

-I am not a game designer so I don't expect a _good_ adventure, but still this is an attempt to create a series of iterations, where each one adds a little bit more complexity to the previous version.
+I am not a game designer so I don't expect a good adventure, the main intention of this exercise is _iteration_ where each new version adds a little bit more complexity to the previous version.

 ## running